PoBO: A Polynomial Bounding Method for Chance-Constrained Yield-Aware Optimization of Photonic ICs: Numerical Results

 With $N$ random samples, the {\it individual success rate} for each design constraint is evaluated as $ {Y_i}(\mat{x}) = $ The gap for the $i$-th chance constraint is the relative difference between $Y_i$ and the pre-specified success rate $1-\epsilon_i$:

-The chance-constrained optimization can always provide a solution to ensure the yield requirement controlled by $\epsilon_i $'s if a feasible solution exists.
+The chance-constrained optimization can always provide a solution to certify the yield requirement controlled by $\epsilon_i $'s if a feasible solution exists.
 Therefore, $\Delta_i$ is always non-negative.
+Typically, a tighter probabilistic constraint bounding leads to a larger feasible region and allows us to explore the optimal design in a larger space, which is more likely to utilize more risk budgets.
+Therefore, we use Eq.~\eqref{eq:yield_gap} to measure the gap of feasible regions and the bounding quality.
 Notice that we do not attempt to achieve the highest yield.
 Instead, our goal is to {\it avoid over-conservative design while ensuring the pre-specified yield requirement}.
 Therefore, given a certain risk level, we {\bf prefer a smaller gap $\Delta_i$} and a less conservative design solution with better objective performance.